 Q. Is stem cell research a controversial issue?

 A. For some people, it is.
 But what is controversial is the way in which different stem cells are obtained.
 Embryonic stem cells require the destruction of the embryo in order to be used for testing and research.
 Cord blood is a source of adult stem cells like bone marrow.
 Because cord blood stem cells are obtained after the birth of a healthy infant and pose no risk to the donating mother or baby, there are no ethical issues or controversy connected with the collection and use of these cells.

-Not all cord blood collected will meet criteria for processing and therefore will not be stored for patient use.
-If this is the case, the blood will be discarded or utilized for research purposes that have been approved by the St. Louis Cord Blood Bank.
+Your baby’s donated cord blood will only be utilized for research purposes that have been approved by the St. Louis Cord Blood Bank.